skltp-incubator/mock-server/README.md

 Deploy
 =======
 Copy jar-file into dedicated directory
-Create a new directory or symbolic link called "logs" Start application for example (in linux)
+Use environment variable or system variable BASEPATH to define base path Create a new directory or symbolic link called ${BASEPATH}/log Start application for example (in linux)

   nohup java -jar $PATH_TO_JAR /tmp 2>> /dev/null >> /dev/null &